isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * (Simple) ((Foundation)) Warn when a `const` parameter being passed by reference has a size less than `3 * sizeof(int)`.
 Suggest passing by value instead.
 * (Moderate) ((Foundation)) Warn about functions with non-`const` reference arguments that do *not* write to them.
 * Flag a function that takes a `TP&&` parameter (where `TP` is a template type parameter name) and uses it without `std::forward`.
+* Flag all `X&&` parameters (where `X` is not a template type parameter name) where the function body uses them without `std::move`.
+* Flag access to moved-from objects.
+* Don't conditionally move from objects

 **See also**: [implicit arguments](#Ri-explicit).